Media Tools

 Can I edit videos without uploading them?

 Yes.
-All 16 FindUtils media tools run entirely in your browser using WebAssembly-compiled FFmpeg and native browser APIs.
+All 22 FindUtils media tools run entirely in your browser using native browser APIs.
 Your video and audio files are loaded directly into your browser's memory and processed locally without any network uploads.
 This is fundamentally different from cloud-based video editors like Kapwing, Clipchamp, or Adobe Express that upload your files to remote servers.
 With FindUtils, your personal videos, client footage, unreleased content, and any other media files remain entirely on your device throughout the editing process.
 This approach is not only more private but also faster for many operations since there is no upload and download time for the files.

 2